This week outside the United States a new insulin pump is launching. And it is going where previously no commercial diabetes product has been.

-Walker says that they appreciate and support all the work that Nightscout community has done over the past years.
-Also he says this is something that is great to witness and that they are excited to embrace that particular spirit.
+Walker says that they appreciate and support all the work that the Nightscout community has done over the past years.
+Also, he says this is something that is great to witness and that they are excited to embrace that particular spirit.

 Many people in the United States are not familiar with the Dana pumps because these pumps are only available overseas.